Skip to content Skip to footer

 1. Get sleep ready

-The beginning of British Summer Time may result in disrupted sleep pattern for many of us.
-To minimise the impact, Lisa Artis of the Sleep Council advises moving your bedtime earlier “just by 10 minutes or so” in the days approaching.
-Further, to aid sleep, avoid food and alcohol near bedtime.
+The beginning of British Summer Time can disrupt sleep patterns.
+To minimise the impact, try moving your bedtime earlier by about 10 minutes each day leading up to the time change.
+Additionally, avoid food and alcohol near bedtime to help improve sleep quality.

 2. Eat with the season